 AN INTERACTIVE BOOK

-In this interactive book, the most beautiful mosaics and frescos in the ruins (for example from the Villa dei Misteri) are at your disposal – you can cut the pages of this special book, read explanations and enlarge a detail by projecting it on the wall.
+In this interactive book, the most beautiful mosaics and frescoes in the ruins (for example from the Villa dei Misteri) are at your disposal – you can cut the pages of this special book, read explanations and enlarge a detail by projecting it on the wall.

 PLACES OF PLEASURE

 The ancient Romans gave great importance to relaxing and caring for their bodies, to pastimes and amusement.
 Thanks to the computer graphics, you'll discover a woman who refreshes herself in a bath after a Calidarium (hot water bath).
-On the pavement, you'll be able to “move” the “water” of a bath just by walking on it and smell perfumes from some terracotta jars.
+On the pavement, you'll be able to “move” the “water” of a bath just by walking on it and to smell perfumes from some terracotta jars.
 The route continues in the Lupanare, a street of pleasure with erotic paintings.
 A door opens in the darkness and a woman appears, perhaps the “Lupa” waiting for her clients.

 AT THE FORUM